hansj66/NixieKit/README.md

 This repository contains firmware examples and the necessary STEP files for completing the TimeExpander Nixie Clock Kit.

 You will need to patch the 595 driver for the wiringPi and invert the logic before compiling the firmware.

+The PDF in the "doc" folder contains assembly instructions / bill of materials